cyrilletuzi/vscode-angular-schematics/README.md

 This extension will set the `--type` option automatically if these 2 conditions are met:
 - in an Angular >= 9 project,
-- you customized your component types in `tslint.json`.
+- the component type has been set in `tslint.json`.

 It's not done automatically with the default component types, as suffixes need to be explicitly authorized in `tslint.json`, otherwise lint would fail.